Vernon Scannell

+Life

-Vernon Scannell, whose birth name was John Vernon Bain, was born in 1922 in Spilsby, Lincolnshire.
+Vernon Scannell, whose birth name was' John Vernon Bain', was born in 1922 in Spilsby, Lincolnshire.
 The family, always poor, moved frequently, including Ballaghaderreen in Ireland, Beeston, and Eccles, before settling in Buckinghamshire.
 Bain spent most of his youth growing up in Aylesbury in Buckinghamshire.
-His father had fought in the First World War, and came to make a living as a commercial photographer.
-Scannell attended the local Queen's Park Boys' School, an elementary council school He left school at the age of 14 to work as a clerk in an insurance office.
+His father had fought in World War I, and came to make a living as a commercial photographer.
+Scannell attended the local Queen's Park Boys' School, an elementary council school.
+He left school at the age of 14 to work as a clerk in an insurance office.
 His real passions, however, were for the unlikely combination of boxing and literature.
-He had been winning boxing titles at school and had been a keen reader from a very early age, although not properly attaching to poetry until about aged 15, when he picked up a Walter de la Mare poem and was "instantly and permanently hooked".
+He had been winning boxing titles at school and had been a keen reader from a very early age, although not properly attached to poetry until about 15 years old, when he picked up a Walter de la Mare poem and was "instantly and permanently hooked".
 He frequently read both the poetry of Thomas Hardy and the thrillers of Edgar Wallace.

 Scannell enlisted in the army "as a lark" in 1940, shortly after war was declared.
-He joined the Argyll and Sutherland Highlanders., and two years later was transferred to the Gordon Highlanders, a part of the 51st Highland Division.
+He joined the Argyll and Sutherland Highlanders, and two years later was transferred to the Gordon Highlanders, a part of the 51st Highland Division.
 The war took him into action in the North African desert.
 He fought at El Alamein and across the western desert during the Eighth Army's drive to reach Tunisia.
-Following an assault on an Axis held hill near Gabes he watched as his Gordon Highlanders moved through the recently taken position, looting the dead, both Allied and Axis.
+Following an assault on an Axis-held hill near Gabes, he watched as his Gordon Highlanders moved through the recently taken position, looting the dead, both Allied and Axis.
 Revolted, he walked away.
 He was caught and court-martialled for deserting a forward area.
-Sentenced to three years imprisonment, he spent six months in one of the harshest military penal institutions in Alexandria before being released on a suspended sentence to take part in the Normandy landings.
+Sentenced to three years' imprisonment, he spent six months in one of the harshest military penal institutions in Alexandria before being released on a suspended sentence to take part in the Normandy landings.
 His war ended when he was shot in both legs while on night patrol near Caen.
-He was shipped back to a military hospital at Winwick in Lancashire before being sent on to a convalescent depot.
-Scannell had always very much disliked army life, finding nothing in his temperament which fitted him for the part of a soldier.
+He was shipped back to a military hospital at Winwick in Lancashire before being sent to a convalescent depot.
+Scannell had always very much disliked army life, finding nothing in his temperament that fitted him for the part of a soldier.
 Following the end of the war in Europe (V.E.
-Day) he deserted again and spent two years on the run, earning his living with jobs in the theatre, professional boxing bouts and tutoring and coaching, all the while teaching himself by reading everything he could.
-During this evasive time Scannell was writing poetry and was first published in Tribune and The Adelphi.
+Day) he deserted again.
+He spent two years on the run, earning his living with jobs in the theatre, professional boxing bouts, and tutoring and coaching, all the while teaching himself by reading everything he could.
+During this evasive time, Scannell was writing poetry and was first published in Tribune and The Adelphi.
 He was also boxing for Leeds University, winning the Northern Universities Championships at three weights.
-In 1947 he was arrested and court-martialled and sent to Northfield Military Hospital, a mental institution near Birmingham.
-On discharge he returned to Leeds and then went to London, where, supporting himself with teaching jobs and boxing, he settled down to writing.
+In 1947, he was arrested and court-martialled and sent to Northfield Military Hospital, a mental institution near Birmingham.
+On discharge, he returned to Leeds and then went to London, where, supporting himself with teaching jobs and boxing, he settled down to writing.